CTMM-TraIT/trait_odm_to_i2b2/README.md

 This conversion runs without errors for a wide variety of tested ODM exports from OpenClinica.
 It also deals appropriately with repeating elements, like events and item groups.

 Main developers:
-- Ward Blondé (Harvard Medical School, Boston)
+- Ward Blondé
-- Freek de Bruijn (NKI, Amsterdam)
+- Freek de Bruijn